NeuHix/neuhix.github.io/README.md

 Official Repository of All Knowledge and Wisdom of the Galaxy.

-This [website](https://neuhix.github.io) will is available on the internet.
+This [website](https://neuhix.github.io)  is available on the internet.